Donald Trump falsely suggests Kamala Harris misled voters about her race

 “I didn’t know she was Black until a number of years ago when she happened to turn Black and now she wants to be known as Black.
 So, I don’t know, is she Indian or is she Black?”
 Trump said while addressing the group’s annual convention.

 Harris is the daughter of a Jamaican father and an Indian mother, both immigrants to the U.S. As an undergraduate, Harris attended Howard University, one of the nation’s most prominent historically Black colleges and universities, where she also pledged the historically Black sorority Alpha Kappa Alpha.
-As a U.S. senator, Harris was a member of the Congressional Black Caucus, supporting her colleagues’ legislation to strengthen voting rights and reforming policing.
+As a U.S. senator, Harris was a member of the Congressional Black Caucus, supporting legislation to strengthen voting rights and to reform policing.

 Trump has leveled a wide range of criticism at Harris since she replaced President Joe Biden atop the likely Democratic ticket last week.
 Throughout his political career, the former president has repeatedly questioned the backgrounds of opponents who are racial minorities.